CLICK ON THE LINED OPTION BOX ON LEFT HAND SIDE FOR OTHER PAGES ON THIS WEBSITE AND THEN PAGE DOWN FOR PICTURES ON THIS PAGE)

 *Gameroom (see separate page also): foosball, air hockey, darts, poker table top, card table and chairs, checker table, board games including ones on logging, wildlife and on theme, more

 *Right off trail (2; trail 13 closeby, Old Hwy.
 2 becomes trail, etc.; and connecting to many other trails) for snowmobiling and ATVing or ORVing (maps at snowmobile and all terrain vehicle dealer in town, at Rogers Bar, or some gas stations; mapbook of MI-TRALE in cabin to use during your stay and can be purchased at dealer outlets).
-See other cabin website(s) for trails for ATVing and ORVing or Snowmobiling: www.atvutvorv.weebly.com or www.winterstickleybeaverlodgegetaway.weebly.com
+Snowmobile through tunnel on trail West of cabin.
+Snowmobile or ATV over bridge system to see waterfalls and more.
+See other cabin website(s) for trails for ATVing and ORVing: www.fourwheelingwatersmeet.weebly.com or for snowmobiling and Winter: www.winterstickleybeaverlodgegetaway.weebly.com

 *Privacy on acreage and Ottawa National Forest behind cabin (so not by another cabin and have woods, acreage for privacy; not a totally deserted area but has privacy and it is generally usually quiet in the area; (could obtain a firewood permit and use some cut trees and branches at your own risk and costs there for firepit or firewood for sale at Sylvania Outfitters and other places close by town off highway)